JacobF-dev/MPV-Config/README.md

 For instance, when watching a 24Hz video on a 60Hz monitor without Smoothmotion, so every 2.5th frame is skipped/dropped, creating that judder in panning shots.
 With Smoothmotion enabled (as in the file), each video frame is displayed for 2.5 refreshes, blending that last half with the next half of 2.5 refreshes (next video frame).
 Confusing stuff, I know.
 This is very simplified, I recommend you check out MPV's wiki here: https://github.com/mpv-player/mpv/wiki/Interpolation

+The usage of gpu-next:
+gpu-next uses rewritten kernels to deliver greater quality at a hopefully less performance hit.
+However, it is still in the experimental phase, so change "gpu-next" to "gpu" if any compatibility issues are encountered.